sk1418/myScripts/README.md

 	- matrixT.sh     ----------  Matrix transpose with Awk
 	- mvfile2dir.sh  ----------  create dir with same name as file, and mv file in. e.g. /foo/a.txt a.jpg -> /foo/a/a.txt, a.jpg
 	- mvs2t.sh       ----------  rename files (*.mobi) simplified Chinese -> traditional Chinese (UTF-8)
+	- recVideo.sh    ----------  capture video from webcam save as mp4 file
 	- recWin.sh      ----------  A wrapper of byzanz-record, to ease x-window recording.
 	- *setProxy.sh   ----------  [Deprecated] switch proxy settings, since python application [tinySwitch] (https://github.com/sk1418/tinyswitch) was build, this script is NOT used any longer.
 	- shadow.sh      ----------  add shadow to a png image